mnblanco/R4DSSolution/_build/rmarkdown.md

 <div class="answer">

-They produce different outputs, both in the final documents and intermediate files (notably the type of plots produced).
+Each R Markdown document built-in formats produce different outputs, both in the final documents and intermediate files (notably the type of plots produced).
 The only difference in the inputs is the value of `output` in the YAML header: `word_document` for Word documents, `pdf_document` for PDF documents, and `html_document` for HTML documents.

 </div>